tidymodels/corrr/README.md

   - `rplot()` the correlations with shapes in place of the values.
   - `network_plot()` the correlations in a network.

+## Databases and Spark

+The `correlate()` function also works with database tables.
+The function will automatically push the calculations of the correlations to the database, collect the results in R, and return the `cor_df` object.
+This allows for those results integrate with the rest of the `corrr` API.

 ## Examples

 ``` r